sebastianlederer/NuPackageManager/README.md

 It is also possible to let Tomcat do HTTPS encryption by configuring a *Connector* with *SSLEnable="true"*.
 You may then have to deal with preparing a Java keystore with the certificates, though.

-> [!CAUTION]
-> The provided configuration allows HTTP connections to port 8080 from anywhere, which
-> should never be used except for testing.
-Please change this on a production server.